bellahabui/Diagnosing-breast-cancer-with-KNN/README.md

-# Diagnosing breast cancer with the k-NN algorithm
+# Diagnosing breast cancer with the KNN algorithm